novellus/mtg-ai-card-generator/readme.md

         * Created environment.yaml for python portion of the environment
         * Implemented whispering during sampling
         * &#x1F534; TODO Preprocessing script branched to
-            * partition input data on arbitrary delimeter (eg between encoded cards)
+            * partition input data on specified delimeter (eg between encoded cards)
             * randomize the chunk order
             * and assign a fraction of those chunks to training, validation, and testing; instead of assigning a fraction of raw data
             * store the data as processed chunks, which can be order randomized during batching